mjrichards91/knowledge-base/Agile/Scrum/ScrumMaster.md

       * Help allocate reasonable amounts of work for a sprint.
       * Help create collective understanding of backlog items.
 3. Schedule any meetings necessary to keep all members in sync (backlog grooming, reviews, etc.)

+## Motivation

+1. Be a coach to the entire team.
+2. Provide feedback to help the team grow and become experts to the agile process.

+## Retrospective

+1. Choose a retrospective theme and lead the conversation.
+2. Assure the team continues to follow committed changes discussed in this collaboration throughout all sprints.